 10.3.5 The public buildings, residential buildings with building height of more than 54 m, the high-rise plants (warehouses) and Type A, B, C single and multi-storey plants, shall be equipped with light evacuation indicator signs and shall comply with the following provisions:

-1. It should be set in the safety exit and densely populated places above the evacuation door.
+1. It shall be set in the safety exit and densely populated places above the evacuation door.

 2) Code for Design of Automatic Fire Alarm System GB 50116-2013

-10.1.5 The output power of the emergency power supply of fire fighting equipment should be greater than 120% of the full load power of the automatic fire alarm and linkage control system.
-The capacity of the battery group should ensure that the automatic fire alarm and linkage control system can work continuously for more than 3 h in working load status and in fire situation.
+10.1.5 The output power of the emergency power supply of fire fighting equipment shall be greater than 120% of the full load power of the automatic fire alarm and linkage control system.
+The capacity of the battery group shall ensure that the automatic fire alarm and linkage control system can work continuously for more than 3 h in working load status and in fire situation.

 3) Technical Standard for Fire Emergency Lighting and Evacuate Indicating System GB 51309-2018